Tomás Santos Aviation Aviation training, safety, research and technical development

 Integrated ATPL(A) training

-Preparing to begin formal integrated ATPL(A) training at a local aerodrome in Portugal.
+Planned commencement of formal integrated ATPL(A) flight training in Portugal.